zoundibona/K8sWebhook/README.md

 config map

 run kubectl edit -n kube-system cm coredns to edit add a static entry.
-See below file file you will host entry that resolve the dns name to IP
+See below file you will find a host entry that resolve the dns name to IP

 apiVersion: v1
 data: